hashicorp/terraform-provider-google/website/docs/r/composer_environment.html.markdown

     against GCP Cloud Composer before filing bugs against the Terraform provider.
   * **Environments create Google Cloud Storage buckets that do not get cleaned up automatically** on environment deletion.
 [More about Composer's use of Cloud Storage](https://cloud.google.com/composer/docs/concepts/cloud-storage).
+  * Please review the [known issues](https://cloud.google.com/composer/docs/known-issues) for Composer if you are having problems.

 ## Example Usage